Immunization records due by Oct. 18

-All students must have an up-to-date immunization record or a legal medical or non-medical exemption form on file with their school's health office by next Monday, Oct.
-3. Learn more.
+All students must have an up-to-date immunization record or a legal medical or non-medical exemption form on file with their school's health office by Wednesday, Oct.
+18. Learn more.
 Per state law, students who do not have the following documentation of immunizations will not be allowed to attend school:

 - Immunization record to document vaccinations